setchy/atlassify/CONTRIBUTING.md

 Hi!
 We're really excited that you're interested in contributing to Atlassify!
 Before submitting your contribution, please read through the following guide.

+### Project Philosophy

+This project is a tool for monitoring new notifications from Atlassian.

 ### Installation

 To get started, you'll need to clone the repository and install the dependencies.